mahoney1/docs/animaltracking-tutorial.md

 ### Step 5.
 Invoke Transactions in sequence to register further events

 1. Go back to the list of `animaltracking-ts` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
-When prompted, paste the following parameter list - including the double-quotes "" : in between the two square brackets `[ ]` in the VS Code prompt:
+When prompted, paste the following parameter list - including the double-quotes "" : **in between** the two square brackets `[ ]` in the VS Code prompt:

-`"SHEEPGOAT 000011 24/07/2019 BOVIS_ARIES FARMER.JOHN AVONDALE.LOC1 ARRIVALF1 IN_FIELD WOOL false"`
+`"SHEEPGOAT", "000011", "24/07/2019", "BOVIS_ARIES", "FARMER.JOHN", "AVONDALE.LOC1", "ARRIVAL.F1", "IN_FIELD", "WOOL", "false"`

 2. Click on the adjacent Terminal in VS Code and check that we had an event reported by the Event Listener for id `000011` .